 Yes.
 As long as your original performance dates haven't passed yet, just send an email to email@example.com with the revised dates.

 This is a common occurrence when a group has licensed a play for competition and advances, for example, or if a show is very successful and the producing group wants to open it up to a larger audience.
 Just go to the play's page and place an order for the additional performances.
 Easy as pie.

 No cuts, additions or changes of any kind may be made to the script (dialogue or stage directions) without prior written permission from YouthPLAYS.
 Please email us at firstname.lastname@example.org with any questions or requests regarding a particular script.
 Please be specific.
 Because we must confirm any requests with the play's author, be sure to contact us sufficiently in advance.

-Printed and digital scripts, photocopy licenses and forensics licenses (as well as textbooks) are non-refundable.
+All sales of printed and digital scripts and textbooks, including photocopy licenses, are final and non-refundable.
 In the case of performance royalties, performances are refundable minus a $5 processing fee up to 7 days before the scheduled production date.
 Performances canceled after that date but no later than the scheduled opening date will receive YouthPLAYS credit.
 There are no refunds or credits after the scheduled date of performance.

 You heard right!
 Send us photos from your production of a YouthPLAYS-licensed show and save 10% on your next order.
 Here are the guidelines:

 - Permission must be in place for YouthPLAYS to use the photos for publicity and publication purposes (i.e. you have photo releases from your actors on file).